camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/adjusting-source-code.md

 For example, to migrate an existing Spring Boot application, take the following steps:

-1. Adjust Maven dependencies
+1. Adjust Maven dependencies:

 - Remove Camunda Platform 7 Spring Boot Starter and all other Camunda dependencies.
 - Add [Spring Zeebe Starter](https://github.com/camunda-community-hub/spring-zeebe).

-2. Adjust config
+2. Adjust config:

-- Make sure to set [Camunda Platform 8 credentials](https://github.com/camunda-community-hub/spring-zeebe#configuring-camunda-platform-8-saas-connection) (for example, in `src/main/resources/application.properties`) and point it to an existing Zeebe cluster.
+- Set [Camunda Platform 8 credentials](https://github.com/camunda-community-hub/spring-zeebe#configuring-camunda-platform-8-saas-connection) (for example, in `src/main/resources/application.properties`) and point it to an existing Zeebe cluster.
 - Remove existing Camunda Platform 7 settings.

 3. Add `@ZeebeDeployment(resources = "classpath*:**/*.bpmn")` to automatically deploy all BPMN models.

-Finally, adjust your source code and process model as described in the sections below.
+4. Adjust your source code and process model as described in the sections below.

 ### Client API

 The Zeebe API (e.g. the workflow engine API - start process instances, subscribe to tasks, or complete them) has been completely redesigned and is not compatible with Camunda Platform 7.
 While conceptually similar, the API uses different method names, data structures, and protocols.

 If this affects large parts of your code base, you could write a small abstraction layer implementing the Camunda Platform 7 API delegating to Camunda Platform 8, probably marking unavailable methods as deprecated.
-We welcome community extensions that facilitate this but have not yet started own efforts.
+We welcome community extensions that facilitate this but have not yet started our own efforts.

 ### Service tasks as external tasks